Why digitalising paperwork is not the solution

 Paperwork is critical for business operations as handshake agreements are not recommended and do not scale beyond trusted circles.
-However, completing, signing and maintaining physical documents is time and space consuming which presents its challenges especially for smaller organisations.
-Whilst organisations might attempt to eliminate paperwork from business processes through a digital transformation, a paperless office will not necessarily increase efficiencies.
+However, completing, signing and maintaining paper forms and physical documents is time and space consuming which presents its challenges especially for smaller organisations.
+Moreover, the data collected in paper documents is prone to manual data entry errors and difficult to extract which means that businesses are missing out on key information.
+Whilst organisations might attempt to eliminate paper processes and paperwork through a digital transformation, eliminating paper will not necessarily increase efficiencies.

 Digital paperwork is a step change improvement from physical as it eliminates the space and location constraints associated with hard copies but it is not a silver bullet.
 Digital has amplified paperwork's issues by removing the physical constraints which were the limiting factor.

 Filling in digital document templates can be faster but is still error-prone.
 This is because the tools to manipulate them offer too much flexibility or too little.
-Moreover, locating an electronic document in real-time can be just as painful as locating one in a filing cabinet.
+Moreover, locating an electronic document in real-time can be just as painful as locating paper based data in a filing cabinet.
 Locating information in a pdf is equally demanding.

 The challenges faced in document automation are mainly due to the unstructured nature of the data they contain which makes it difficult for computer programs and algorithms to systematically process and manipulate them.
 As a result, the amount of time gained with digital paperwork has mainly been achieved at the edges with humans in the loop to interpret and process the unstructured content.
 For example, documents might still be reviewed by lawyers but signatures will be streamlined electronically.

 Significant value and efficiency gains can be unlocked if documents are less dependent on people to understand what they contain.
 However, this requires a different approach to creating and storing digital documents.